jmigpin/editor/README.md

     	Colorize comments.
 Can be set to 0x1 to not colorize.
 Ex: 0xff0000=red.
   -cpuprofile string
     	profile cpu filename
-  -dpi float
+  -cursorhalfhit
+    	place cursor before/after a rune depending on whether the pointer is in the left/right half of the rune cell -dpi float
     	monitor dots per inch (default 72)
   -emuexec string